 Mining a trove of data

 Singapore is also at the forefront of nations that have been most effective in controlling COVID-19.
-According to a report from the U.S. Centers for Disease Control and Prevention, its government employed multiple surveillance methods that complemented each other, enabling it to identify infected persons.
+According to a report from the U.S. Centers for Disease Control and Prevention, their government employed multiple surveillance methods that complemented each other, enabling it to identify infected persons.
 These overlapping detection methods enhanced the success rate: None of the methods alone would have detected all of the patients.

 The South Korean government is using a smartphone app developed by the Ministry of the Interior and Safety that tracks the location of people in quarantine using the phone’s GPS capability to make sure they do not break quarantine.
-Officials said it was intended to help manage the increasing caseload and prevent “super spreaders,” who have been blamed for significant numbers of infections.
+Officials said it was intended to help manage the increasing caseload and prevent “super spreaders”, who have been blamed for significant numbers of infections.

 South Korea is leveraging data gathered from smart city technologies to aid in its fight against COVID-19.
 This helps health investigators trying to trace the movements of COVID-19 patients by giving them access to credit card transactions and footage from closed-circuit television cameras.

-In the United States, Zencity, a company that runs an artificial intelligence-driven platform to help local governments better understand the needs of their citizens, has analyzed the public online conversations of people in more than 100 U.S. cities to highlight their concerns and priorities about COVID-19.
+In the United States, Zencity, a company that runs an artificial intelligence-driven platform to help local governments better understand the needs of their citizens, has analysed the public online conversations of people in more than 100 U.S. cities to highlight their concerns and priorities about COVID-19.

-In a post on Medium, Eyal Feder-Levy, the chief executive officer of Zencity, said: “Using topic modeling and clustering, we were able to identify what people are specifically talking about, and by extension, most interested in or concerned with.
+In a post on Medium, Eyal Feder-Levy, the chief executive officer of Zencity, said: “Using topic modelling and clustering, we were able to identify what people are specifically talking about, and by extension, most interested in or concerned with.
 This information can help local government officials shape both policy and messaging.”